teoadie/python_training/README.md

-# REpository for Python Training
+# Repository for Python Training